taylorfergusson/covid-analysis/README.md

 ### Detailed Example

-For example, running the following command:
+For instance, running the following command:

 ```
-./covidata.sh -r get 35 2020-01 2020-03 data.csv result.csv
+./covidata.sh -r get 35 2020-03 2020-07 data.csv result.csv
 ```

-Will extract data for province ID 35 from January 2020 to March 2020, compute the average confirmed cases, deaths, and tests, and save the results in result.csv.
+Will extract data for Ontario (pruid 35) from March 2020 to July 2020, compute the nunber of rows, average confirmed cases, deaths, and tests, and save these results in result.csv.

-If you then run:
+Then, if you run:

 ```
-./covidata.sh -r compare 35 2020-01 2020-03 data.csv result.csv old_results.csv
+./covidata.sh compare 47 data.csv result2.csv result.csv
 ```

-The script will compare the data extracted in the first step with the data in old_results.csv, showing the differences in row count, average confirmed cases, deaths, and tests.
+The script will compare the data extracted in the first step with the newly computed data for Saskatchewan (pruid 47), and save the differences in row count, average confirmed cases, deaths, and tests into the results2.csv file.

 ## Credits

-- Data sourced from Government of Canada Open Data.
+- CSV data sourced from Government of Canada Open Data.
-- Bash scripting techniques based on the Unix/Linux Shell Scripting guidelines.

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to me via email at taylor.fergusson@example.com.
+If you have any questions or comments, don't hesitate to reach out to me via email at hello@taylorfergusson.com